Imran4424/Software-Architecture/SolidPrinciples.md

 }
 ```

-Refactor with OCP using polymorphism:
+Refactor with Open/Closed Principle(OCP) using polymorphism:

 ```swift
 // Open for extension: add new Shape conformers